No royal robes, but donkey riding

 God’s on our side

-Twenty years ago this year the USA, and with it the world, was shaken with the attack on the World Trade Center in New York.
-This exacerbated the polarisation of faith traditions and ideologies across the globe.
-Tensions increased and an ‘us and them’ mentality, already present, was exaggerated by political posturing, understandable, to a degree, in the light of what had happened.
-Broken bridges have still not been rebuilt but today those labelled enemies in Western nations are as much within as outside out borders and reconciliation is still needed.
-Ideologies are in tension with each other and this is overlaid by the threat of a pandemic.
-Global cooperation has never been more necessary.
+Broken bridges have still not been rebuilt.
+Walls have been erected.
+Today those labelled enemies in Western nations are as much within as outside our borders inhabiting postions of influence and leadership.
+Ideologies are in tension with each other, not diminished by the experience of a global pandemic.
+International cooperation has never been more necessary.
 A hymn I wrote in 2001 within 24 hours of 9/11 is perhaps still pertinent…those we label or sense to be enemies inhabit the fabric of our own politics.
-Their actions are not as obvious but just as damaging…trust is at a premium…
+Their actions are becoming obvious…trust is at a premium…

 1 God's on our side, and God will grieve at carnage, loss and death; for Jesus wept, and we will weep with every grieving breath.
 2 God's on their side, the enemy, the ones we would despise; God quench our vengeance, still our pride, don't let our anger rise.
-3 God's on each side, God loves us all, and through our hurt and pain G od shares the anguish, nail scarred hands reach out?love must remain.
+3 God's on each side, God loves us all, and through our hurt and pain God shares the anguish, nail scarred hands reach out love must remain.
 4 God show us how to reconcile each difference and fear, that we might learn to love again and dry the other's tear.
 Andrew E Pratt (born 1948) © 2001 Stainer and Bell Ltd., please include any use on your CCL Licence return or contact Stainer & Bell via www.stainer.co.uk.
 Administered in the USA by Hope Publishing.
 Tunes: AMAZING GRACE; BASIE (Kleinheksel)

 Some of the poetry in Words, Images and Imagination are perhaps pertinent to this situation…